AthenaDecisionSystems/athena-owl-core/CONTRIBUTING.md

 ### Github and git flow

 The internet is littered with guides and information on how to use and understand git.

-However, here's a compact guide that follows the suggested workflow
+However, here's a compact guide that follows the suggested workflow that we try to follow:

 1. Fork the desired repo in github.